warte67/SDOM/docs/migration_variants.md

 - ☐ Update future bindings to prefer variant forms; keep POD wrappers temporarily.
 - ☐ Deprecation:
 - ☐ Doc-only deprecate POD forms once variant paths are proven; remove only when downstreams are off them.

+5. Bindings & Deprecation (future phase)

+Status: Deferred.
+Variant-first C API is now stable; bindings can be updated later in a controlled pass.

+5.1 Binding Strategy (Lua and future languages)

+- Rule: all high-level bindings should prefer `_V` (Variant) forms internally.
+- POD handle/event structs are considered low-level C-only artifacts.
+- Lua-visible APIs should:
+  - Consume and return SDOM_Variant handles.
+  - Only use POD handle structs inside thin C shims, if needed.

+Planned steps:
+- Add a small Lua-facing helper module:
+  - `SDOM.MakeDisplayHandle(...)`
+  - `SDOM.MakeAssetHandle(...)`
+  - `SDOM.IsDisplayHandle(...)`, `SDOM.IsAssetHandle(...)`
+- Update existing Lua bindings:
+  - Replace calls to POD-based functions with `_V` siblings where available.
+  - Keep old entry points as thin adapters (POD → Variant) for a while.
+- Add Lua tests that:
+  - Create/display objects via Lua using variants.
+  - Use focus/hover and verify behavior.
+  - Exercise event targets via Variant paths where exposed.

+5.2 Deprecation Plan (POD forms)

+We will NOT remove POD forms yet, but we will:

+- Mark functions that take `SDOM_DisplayHandle` / `SDOM_AssetHandle` / `SDOM_Event` PODs as **legacy** in the C API docs.
+- Document that `_V` forms are the preferred interface going forward.
+- Add a deprecation checklist:

+  - [ ] All internal bindings (Lua, etc.) updated to `_V`.
+  - [ ] No in-tree code calls the POD versions except compatibility wrappers.
+  - [ ] A full CI cycle verifies Variant-only bindings.
+  - [ ] A release notes entry announces a future removal window.

+Only after those conditions are met will POD-only forms be candidates for removal in a future major revision.